philbooth/vagueTime.js/README.md

 Displaying precise dates and times can make a website feel stuffy and formal.
-Using vague or fuzzy time phrases like "just now" or "3 days ago" can contribute to a friendlier interface.
+Using vague or fuzzy time phrases like 'just now' or '3 days ago' can contribute to a friendlier interface.

 vagueTime.js provides a small, clean API